skellis46/finger-pointing-moon/case-for-support.md

 2. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?

-3. _Hyper-specificity_: What language is used to express findings and failures in practice-research?
+3. _Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
 How might this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?

 ## Research context